-We are exposed to interest rate risk via the terms of our Credit Facility, which is comprised of the 2020 Term Loan and Revolving Facility with variable interest rates.
+We may be exposed to interest rate risk via the terms of our Credit Facility.
+If the Credit Facility were to be drawn (through a term loan or our Revolving Facility), it would bear interest at a variable rate.
 See Note 9 of the Notes to Consolidated Financial Statements for further information.
-The outstanding balance related to the Credit Facility as of
+As of April 2, 2022, we did not have any outstanding borrowings under the Credit Facility.